 - Why are you interested in going into nursing rather than becoming a doctor?
 Was there a moment where you chose nursing over becoming a doctor?

-Be honest about your experience (in other words, it doesn’t need to be a positive experience) and how it affected your decision to study nursing.
+Remember to be honest about your experience (in other words, it doesn’t need to be a positive experience) and how it affected your decision to study nursing.
 Authenticity is unbeatable.

-Discuss experiences that led you to choose the kinesiology major.
+Discuss experiences that led you to choose the Kinesiology major.

 This is the most straightforward of the program-specific essay prompts, in that it tells you exactly what to write about.

-If you have trouble answering this prompt, think about why you’re interested in kinesiology and what you might want to do with a degree in Kinesiology.
+If you have trouble answering this prompt, think about why you’re interested in Kinesiology and what you might want to do with a degree in Kinesiology.